sajid-dsi/spring-component-framework/README.md

 </beans>
 ```

-at last, package the basis as:
+at last, package the basis output as:

 ```
   path/to/com.myapp.basis-1.0.0.jar!